SGplays144/blade-ball-auto-parry/README.md

 The script continuously monitors the distance between your character and incoming balls.
 When a ball gets within a certain range, it instantly triggers a parry action!

-The project was originally written in Python, then compiled into a standalone .exe file for easy use.
+The project was originally written in Python.

 ![blade-ball-script-auto-parry](https://github.com/user-attachments/assets/25a331f9-2070-46c8-83ac-01bc431145fc)